 We planned this day to be a more relaxed day to enjoy Kyoto.
 First, we had to move from Ryokan to another hotel, New Kinkaku Inn, near Kyoto Station.
 We booked this hotel through the International Tourism Center of Japan in Tokyo.
 We arrived at the hotel at 10 AM, although the check-in was at 4 PM.
 They took our luggage, but we could not go to the room (we understood that it works this way in most hotels).

 The walk-in Sagano Bamboo Grove has lots of Zen temples along the way.
 We did not enter.
 We were just wondering about the surroundings.
-I am not saying that this is much, but still, the entrance fees and closing at 5 PM made us think that the temples here are like theme parks.
+I am not saying that this is much, but the entrance fees and closing at 5 PM made us think that the temples here are like theme parks.
 We visited old temples in Samui, Penang, and Singapore—nobody asked for entrance fees, and they were open in the evenings.
 Maybe Japanese people protect their temples better.

 The Golden Pavilion itself was glamorous.
-The pavilion was built in the 14th century by the then ruling shogun.
+The pavilion was built in the 14th century by the then-ruling shogun.
 After his death, it became a Zen Buddhist temple.
-The building is covered with real gold leaf.
+The building is covered with natural gold leaf.
 It was suggested that you get a better photo in the afternoon sunlight.
 We tried, but it was fully cloudy and even rained.
 We walked through the whole area.
 The temple’s garden is also a scenic delight and contains on its grounds a charming teahouse.
 When our tour was over, the rain stopped.
-We ate green tea ice cream (very delicious and refreshing) and did the walking tour once again.
+We ate green tea ice cream (very delicious and refreshing) and did the walking tour again.
 Now we have a little bit better view.
 Kinkakuji Temple is one of the must-see sights in Kyoto.
 There is a large viewing area where people gather to take photos of their friends, themselves, and the temple.

 After Kinkakuji, we went again to walk in Gion.
-Geisha spotting in this historical area is quite good fun, and considering the number of people doing it, we were not the only ones with such a mindset.
+Geisha spotting in this historical area is quite fun, and considering the number of people doing it, we were not the only ones with such a mindset.
 We were lucky to see several geikos (so they are called dressed geishas in Kyoto).